-- 3.11 This section of the document will discuss the proposed approach to the treatment of costs within the Power NI price controls. - 3.12 One of the main work areas during the price control project will be to estimate the efficient level of Power NI's own costs (part of the St term in the price control formula).
-These costs are mainly the operating expenditures that Power NI incurs in providing retail services to customers, including its staff costs, out-sourced billing and customer service costs, corporate overheads and provisions for bad debt. - 3.13 There are a number of potential approaches to assessing the OPEX requirements over the control period: - a) 'Bottom up' analysis Build up the OPEX on a line-by-line basis with a detailed review of each cost line (with historical trend analysis); - b) 'Top down' analysis Review of the total OPEX as a whole (with historical trend analysis or comparative benchmarking); - c) Combination of 'bottom up' and 'top down' analysis (with historical trend analysis). - 3.14 We will consider the use of these different types of analysis and apply those we consider most appropriate.
+- 3.14 This section of the approach sets out how we plan to assess operating expenditure within the Power NI price controls. - 3.15 One of the main work areas during the price control project will be to estimate the efficient level of Power NI's own costs (part of the St term in the price control formula).
+These costs are mainly the operating expenditure that Power NI incurs in providing retail services to domestic customers, including its staff costs, out-sourced billing and customer service costs, corporate overheads and provisions for bad debt. - 3.16 There are a number of potential approaches to assessing OPEX requirements over the control period: - a) 'Bottom up' analysis Build up the OPEX on a line-by-line basis with a detailed review of each cost line (with historical trend analysis); - b) 'Top down' analysis Review of the total OPEX as a whole (with historical trend analysis or comparative benchmarking); - c) Combination of 'bottom up' and 'top down' analysis (with historical trend analysis).

+- 3.17 We will consider the use of these different types of analysis and apply those we consider most appropriate.
 We will adopt a proportionate approach, examining higher value cost categories and those with material increases in greater detail.
-We will undertake a less detailed assessment of costs where future cost projections are a reasonable reflection of historical costs. - 3.15 For the forthcoming control we are proposing to collect approximately three years of financial data from Power NI on forecast OPEX.
+We will undertake a less detailed assessment of costs where future cost projections are a reasonable reflection of historical costs. - 3.18 For the forthcoming control we propose to collect approximately five years of financial data from Power NI on forecast OPEX.
 This financial information will be submitted through a Business Efficiency Questionnaire (BEQ).
-We will ask the company to submit a supporting paper explaining the basis of its cost projections and variances from historical trends. - 3.16 There are a number of potential areas which we may examine using more detailed bottom up analysis supported by external advisers as appropriate, such as IT/outsourced costs; Digital Engine Costs; ISEM costs; and Pension Deficit costs.

-- 3.17 We are considering moving two cost categories from the ex-ante St term to the Et (pass through) term: - a) We are considering moving the provision for bad debt from an ex-ante allowance in the St term to an allowance for actual bad debt write-offs recovered through the Et term.
+We will ask the company to submit a supporting paper explaining the basis of its cost projections and variances from historical trends. - 3.19 There are a number of potential areas which we may examine using more detailed bottom up analysis supported by external advisers as appropriate, such as IT/outsourced costs; Digital Engine Costs; ISEM costs; and Pension Deficit costs. - 3.20 We are considering moving two cost categories from the ex-ante S_t term to the E_t (pass through) term: - a) We are considering moving the provision for bad debt from an ex-ante allowance in the St term to an allowance for actual bad debt write-offs recovered through the Et term.
 This will remove the potential forecasting error and address the risk of changing economic circumstances.
-We will consider the impact of this and the types of incentive to manage bad debt. - b) We are also considering moving Printing, Mailing and Agency costs, from an ex-ante allowance in the St term to recovery through the Et term based on actual costs or an ex-post volume driven allowance.
+We will consider the impact of this on the incentive to manage bad debt. - b) We are also considering moving Printing, Mailing and Agency costs, from an ex-ante allowance in the St term to recovery through the Et term based on actual costs or an ex-post volume driven allowance.
 This change would address the high level of variability in these costs from year to year.